ljan/sonoffgrinder/README.md

 Connect the Motor of the Coffee Grinder to the Output of the Sonoff and the Pushbutton to Pin 14 and Ground.

 ## Usage

-When the Button is Pushed with the Portafilter the Grinder is operated.
+The Controller tries to connect to  WiFi.
+Just set up your local Wifi before flashing the Sonoff.
+You can connect to the Sonoff by typing "sonoffgrinder/" in your Webbrowser.
+The Webinterface is presented to programm the grinding time for one and doubleClick.

 There are 3 Operation-Modes:
-- Single Push: Grinding for Singleshot Time.
+- Single Push: Grinding for the Time you set in the Webinterface
-- Double Push: Grinding for Doubleshot Time.
-- Hold: Setting Doubleshot Time to the Time the Button is helt down.
+- Hold: Grinding as long as the Button is helt down and safe the time on the Doubleclick

-The Controller tries to connect to a WiFi.
-There a Webinterface is presented to programm Single- and Doubleshot Times.
+- Double Push: Grinding the same time like the last grind by push and hold

+If you push the button again while the machine is grinding the grinder will stop.